Weak $E_2$-Morita equivalences via quantization of the 1-shifted cotangent bundle: The two Hochschild cosimplicial complexes

 which we will denote by $\Pol^\sbt(X)$ where the differentials are provided by the maps representing $T^*[1]X$ as the simplicial scheme above.
-We denote the Frobenius twist of the cosimplicial algebra $\Pol^\sbt(X)$ by $\Pol^\sbt(X')$, it is the cosimplicial algebra given by the Frobenius twists of algebras and $p$-th powers of differentials
+We denote the Frobenius twist of the cosimplicial algebra $\Pol^\sbt(X)$ by $\Pol^\sbt(X')$, it is the cosimplicial algebra given by the Frobenius twists of the algebras above

-An important observation is that since the center of $\D_X$ can be identified with $\cO_{T^*X'}$ we have that $\Pol^\sbt(X')$ is a sub-complex of $\sDiff(\cO_X^\sbt,\cO_X)$.
-Moreover, the brace structures on $\sDiff(\cO_X^\sbt,\cO_X)$ become trivial on $\Pol^\sbt(X')$.
+An important observation is that since the center of $\D_X$ can be identified with $\cO_{T^*X'}$ we have that $\Pol^\sbt(X')$ is a sub-complex of $\Diff(\cO_X^\sbt,\cO_X)$.
+Moreover, the brace structures on $\Diff(\cO_X^\sbt,\cO_X)$ become trivial on $\Pol^\sbt(X')$.

-\paragraph Clearly, there is a natural morphism, the zero section $X\ra T^*[1]X$, and the following statement provides a convergent quantization of the zero section $X\ra T^*[1]X$ equipped with its natural Lagrangian structure (see \cite{Sri} and \cite{Hab} for more details).